zeeroiq/file-comparison/README.md

 - PROCESSED // if file is processed move it to processed directory
   - MATCH
   - MISMATCHED
-- UNPROCESSED // initially move all of the files to unprocessed directory
+- UNPROCESSED // initially move all the files to unprocessed directory

 ###### Dummy test data
 - temp_file_1.dat